The Top 5 Mistakes to Avoid When Becoming a Landlord

 Another common mistake many real estate investors make is having unrealistic financial expectations regarding their rental properties.
 Some people think that being a landlord is a get-rich-quick investment strategy.
 However, the reality is that it takes time, effort, and the right strategies to be successful in this business.

 In addition to anticipated rental income, a rental property owner must be aware of ongoing expenses, such as property taxes, insurance, maintenance costs, and vacancy rates.
-Frequently, these expenses can add up quickly and eat into your profits if you're not careful.
-That's why it's important to have a realistic understanding of what you can expect to make from your rental property before you dive in headfirst.
+These expenses can add up quickly and eat into your profits if you're not careful.
+That's why it's essential to have a realistic understanding of what you can expect to make from your rental property (and what it will cost to operate it successfully) before you dive in headfirst.

-The easiest way to assess your rental property's potential profitability is by calculating its ROI.
+The easiest way to assess your rental property's potential profitability is by calculating its ROI (return on investment).
 This helpful metric will consider several factors—such as location, property type, and amenities—to give you a better idea of what you can expect to make from your Hampton rental properties.

-5. You Didn’t Hire a Property Manager to Take Care of It All
+5. Not Hiring a Property Manager to Take Care of It All

-Young hispanic real state agent woman holding small house stressed with hand on head
+Young woman holding small house stressed with hand on head, not having Hampton property management concept.

-A qualified Hampton property management team will be able to take care of the day-to-day tasks associated with being a good landlord, from screening tenants and collecting rent to maintaining your investment property and dealing with repairs.
+A qualified property management company will be able to take care of the day-to-day tasks associated with being a good landlord, from tenant screening services and rent collection to maintaining your investment property and dealing with repairs.
 This will free up your time to focus on other things—like growing your rental portfolio!

-We hope these mistakes don’t sound too familiar!
-However, if you find that you’re losing money (for any reason) or you’re ready to see better returns, it’s time to hire a property manager.
+We hope these mistakes don't sound too familiar!
+However, if you find that you're losing money (for any reason) or are ready to see better returns while being a landlord, it's time to hire a property manager.

 Learn more about what to look for when searching for a property manager!
 Download our free resource, the “Guide to Finding the Best Property Manager.”